HaiderMalik12/quasar/README.md

 2. Go to the primary directory <code>cd quasar</code>
 3. Install the node modules <code>npm install</code>
 4. Add a settings.json to the primary directory <code>touch settings.json</code>
-5. Add your personal settings for the following services included in quasar (or remove the ones you don't want)
+5. Add your personal settings to the settings.json file for the following services included in quasar (or remove the ones you don't want) -- **be sure to remove the comments from this example file!**

         {
-          "admins": [{
+          // Startup set of users with auth privileges "admins": [{
             "name": "Administrator",
             "email": "admin@example.com",
             "roles": ["admin"],
             "password": "ADMIN_PASSWORD"
           }],
+          // Google Auth
           "google" : {
             "clientId" : "YOUR_CLIENT_ID",
             "clientSecret" : "YOUR_CLIENT_SECRET"
           },
+          // Performance tracking
           "kadira": {
             "appId": "YOUR_APP_ID",
             "appSecret": "YOUR_APP_SECRET
           },
+          // User tracking
           "public": {
             "analyticsSettings": {
               "Google Analytics": {"trackingId": "YOUR_TRACKING_ID"},